aerial978/paintings/readme.md

-# Painting project
+# Paintings project

-Website presenting the works of a painter
+Website presenting the works of a painter.

 ## Features